Filippo Boncompagni

 Filippo Boncompagni (7 September 1548 – 9 June 1586) was an Italian Cardinal, created by Pope Gregory XIII (his uncle) on 2 June 1572.

 Biography

+Born in Bologna, son of Bolognese Patricians Boncompagno Boncompagni (1504 - 1587) and wife Cecilia Bargellini and brother of Angela Boncompagni, wife of Girolamo Pepoli, without issue.
+His father was brother of Pope Gregory XIII, Giacoma Boncompagni, married secondly to Angelo Michele Guastavillani (parents of Girolamo Guastavillani, married to Orsina Bentivoglio, relative of her brother-in-law, and had issue, Cardinal Filippo Guastavillani and Isabella Guastavillani, married in 1573 to Protesilao Malvezzi (bap.
+22 July 1556 - 23 June 1623), relative of his sister-in-law, and had issue), and another married sibling, children of Cristoforo Boncompagni (10 July 1470 – 1546) and wife Angela Marescalchi, and paternal grandchildren of Giacomo Boncompagni and wife Camilla Piattesi.

-Born at Bologna, he served as superintendent general of the Papal States (Cardinal-Nephew) during his pontificate (1572–85).
+He served as superintendent general of the Papal States (Cardinal-Nephew) during his pontificate (1572–85).
 He occupied several curial offices (grand penitentiary, prefect of the S.C. of the Tridentine Council).
 He participated in the papal conclave, 1585 as a leader of the cardinals created by Gregory XIII.
 He was buried in the Liberian Basilica, of which he was archpriest.